 One of the best steps is to contact a Lawrenceville child custody attorney if you begin to have a problem with your ex regarding the parenting plan.
 An attorney will explain your legal rights and options to determine the best strategy to deal with the issue.

-To learn more and get the help you deserve, call our divorce & family law firm at (404) 594-2143 or reach out to Crystal Wright Law online by visiting our contact us page.
+To learn more and get the help you deserve, contact our legal team at Crystal Wright Law and schedule your consultation today.